Reserves how-to (for faculty)

 eReserve pages will be automatically deactivated at the end of each semester.
 To reactivate an eReserves page for the current semester, email the Reserve Librarian with the course name and number.

-Problems with eReserves documents
+Problems with eReserves pages or documents

 Optimizing PDFs for accessibility